tnga/bowerder/README.md

 bower.ready( function (err) {

    if (err.occured) {
-      //you can know which package have occured an error and if it is from bowerder or browser loading process ;) if (err.fromBrowser.length !== 0) console.error('Oops it seems like: '+ err.fromBrowser.join(', ') +' occured a loading error from: browser');
+      // you can know which package have occured an error and if it is from bowerder or browser loading process ;) if (err.fromBrowser.length !== 0) console.error('Oops it seems like: '+ err.fromBrowser.join(', ') +' occured a loading error from: browser');
       if (err.fromBowerder.length !== 0) console.error('Oops it seems like: '+ err.fromBowerder.join(', ') +' occured a loading error from: bowerder');
       return null; // interruption